tfulanchan/tfulanchan/README.md

 **tfulanchan/tfulanchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on CPIS-222 Operating Systems, CPIS-351 System Design & Analysis, CPIS-357 Software Quality & Design, CPIS-358 Web Development in .NET
+- 🔭 Most recently, I took CPIS-222 Operating Systems, CPIS-351 System Design & Analysis, CPIS-357 Software Quality & Design, CPIS-358 Web Development in .NET
-- 🌱 I’m currently trying to comprehend React and Angula
+- 🌱 I’m currently trying to master applications of ASP.NET and Microsoft SQL Server
 - 💬
 - 📫 How to reach me: Go to https://ttchan.netlify.app for my story and more!